Samsung to report Q4; eyes on smartphone sales, spending plans

 Samsung overtook Apple as the biggest smartphone maker in the third quarter, but is likely to have slipped back into second place in October-December as Apple sold a record 37.04 million iPhones.
 Samsung does not provide its own sales volume data and is likely only to give a growth rate from its third-quarter sales of 27.8 million smartphones.
 Analysts predict fourth-quarter shipments of 35-37 million.

-The South Korean firm said earlier this month its October-December operating profit was likely to be a record 5.2 trillion won (2 billion pounds), up 73 percent from a year ago and up 22 percent from the previous quarter.
+The South Korean firm said earlier this month its October-December operating profit was likely to be a record 5.2 trillion won ($4.6 billion), up 73 percent from a year ago and up 22 percent from the previous quarter.

 Investors will be looking for more detail on Samsung's investment plans for this year after parent Samsung Group announced a record $41.4 billion spending for 2012, with no detailed breakdown.
 Spending will be on everything from building factories to research and development activities to M&A and hiring.